 Skip to content

-This tutorial will guide you through the process of interacting with Katana’s core tokens, specifically how to read token balances and wrap ETH into the yield bearing WETH using a local Tatara fork.
+This tutorial will guide you through the process of interacting with Katana’s core tokens, specifically how to read token balances and wrap ETH into the yield bearing bvbEth (Bridged Vault Bridge ETH) using a local Katana fork.

 Goal